Step 17: The network in Heat

 The port

-Now that we’ve defined a network we can add the port, which is a resource with type OS::Neutron::Port
+Now that you have defined a network you can add the port, which is a resource with type OS::Neutron::Port.

-To make sure that sure that this port is used by our VM, we add the networks property to it and define a port property that then uses the get_resource function to link it to the Port.
+To ensure that this port is used by your VM, add the networks property to it.
+Define a port property that then will use the get_resource function to link it to the Port.

-Furthermore, we want to link the port to the network by adding a network property that also uses the get_resource function to link it to the Netzwerk.
+Furthermore, you want to link the port to the network by adding a network property that also uses the get_resource function to link it to the Netzwerk.

 heat_template_version: 2014-10-16